ShenKeyuBio/IDS_Final_Project/WRITEUP.md

 *social support:* having someone to count on in times of trouble (binary response of 0 (no) or 1 (yes))

-*gdp:* gross domestic product for each country, measured in thousands of USD
+*GDP:* gross domestic product for each country, measured in thousands of USD

 **Method-**